nus-cs2030s-2021-s2/lab0-skeleton/Question.md

 randomly generated point.
 The random number generator that generates a random point has a default seed of 1.
 There is a public method `setSeed()` that we can use to update the seed.

-This is how it can be used.
+Here is how it can be used:

 To generate a new point,
 ```